JOYONGSIK/GalaxyRestoration/README.md

 ## Contact

-Should you have any questions, please contact josik@unist.ac.kr
+Should you have any questions, please contact josik@unist.ac.kr, hyosun.park@yonsei.ac.kr

 **Acknowledgment:** This code is based on the [Restormer](https://github.com/swz30/Restormer) repository.